Where is triclosan used?

-Triclosan is linked to liver and inhalation toxicity, and low levels of triclosan may disrupt thyroid function.
-Wastewater treatment does not remove all of the chemical, which means it ends up in our lakes, rivers and water sources.
-That’s especially unfortunate since triclosan is very toxic to aquatic life.
+Triclosan is linked to liver and inhalation toxicity.
+Even low levels of triclosan may disrupt thyroid function.
+Wastewater treatment does not remove all of the chemical, sending it into lakes, rivers and water sources, where it is very toxic to aquatic life.

 HOW TO AVOID TRICLOSAN